Building at the intersection of climate action, cultural storytelling, and collective liberation.

 Urbanfruit.ly empowers community growers to exchange their excess harvests, helping neighborhoods diversify fresh food access, reduce food waste, and build a free, community-driven bartering network.
 At its core, the app strengthens civic efforts around equitable food systems, urban agriculture, and environmental sustainability, while fostering deeper community connections and promoting local economic growth.

-As Co-founder of Urbanfruit.ly, I wore many hats to help bring this vision to life.
+As the founder of Urbanfruit.ly, I wore many hats to help bring this vision to life.
 I successfully secured our first investors, allowing us to fully launch and test the platform across Southern California neighborhoods.
 I directed the development of the iOS applications, crafting a user-friendly network where urban farmers could easily exchange fresh produce and ideas.
 I also led Urbanfruit.ly’s community engagement efforts, organizing events, hosting discussions, and building partnerships with urban agriculture organizations, food justice advocates, mobile technology leaders, and local government agencies.

 Through collaboration and outreach, we expanded the reach and impact of Urbanfruit.ly, turning a simple idea into a vibrant movement for food justice and community resilience.
 For a deeper look into the beginnings of Urbanfruit.ly, the article "Bartering produce with a mobile app: Boyle Heights resident develops his award-winning idea" shares more about the development journey and the people who made it possible.